huggingface/hub-docs/docs/hub/models-tasks.md

 Once the task is in production, what could be more exciting than implementing some way for users to play directly with the models in their browser? 🤩 You can find all the widgets [here](https://huggingface-widgets.netlify.app/).

-In case you would be interested in contributing with a widget, you can look at the [implementation](https://github.com/huggingface/hub-docs/tree/main/js/src/lib/components/InferenceWidget/widgets) of all the widgets.
-You can also find WIP documentation on how to implement a widget in https://github.com/huggingface/hub-docs/tree/main/js.
+If you would be interested in contributing with a widget, you can look at the [implementation](https://github.com/huggingface/hub-docs/tree/main/js/src/lib/components/InferenceWidget/widgets) of all the widgets.
+You can also find WIP documentation on implementing a widget in https://github.com/huggingface/hub-docs/tree/main/js.